Artist, writer, and teacher Kirsten Beitler. Originals and prints available. Deep thoughts on the blog. Teaching studio is currently closed.

 Tags

-''birth family"" abusive marriage ache addiction adoption adult costumes adventure agency alternative health animal watercolor antidepressant anxiety art about eyes art and grief art games art lessons art of chickens art prints art show art studio art therapy arts to zion arts to zion studio tour arts to zion studio tour washington county utah artwork of chickens avedo baby baby powder baby skin band teacher beauty in the eye betrayal trauma big brother big sister utah bird costume birth mom birthday black blessings blindness blog blog hop blogging book of mormon bravery breast breast cancer breast cancer awareness month broken family bronies brony brony approved brother of jared brutus brutus art work btr cancer cartoons celestial chickens celestial chickens series chairity event challenge" change charity chemo chicken chicken art chicken art prints chicken artwork chicken cards chicken costume chicken diapers chicken painting chicken prints chickens children christmas christmas chickens christmas decorations christmas tree claire ryann clever chicks blog hop clever chicks blog hop #11 coddiwomple compassion compost cornea costume costume designer costumes couch to canvas crosslinking custom portraits decorating depression diaper cream discomfort disneyland divorce dixie college name change dixie salad donation donations doterra doterra"peppermint double vision dr . brian boxer wachler dr. brian boxer-wachler dr. david hill drawing witches eczema emdr emma smith essential oils eye art eye disease eye diseases eye glare eye of the beholder eye paintings eye problems eye sight eyes facebook faith family fear fear is a liar ferron holt fim forgiveness forgotten carols frankincense free doterra free oil free peppermint essential oil free peppermint oil friends fundraising garage sale gardening gary croxall general conference ghosting images god gold leaf grief hair halloween halloween art hawaii healing healing through art health healthy hen and chick hens heritage heritage days holcomb c3r holcomb c3r'dr. brian boxer wachler holcombc3r home studio tour homemade wipes hug a chicken day humor huntsman senior games immune support inequity informed inner child intacs interview jack sparrow jane and emma jane manning james jesus jesus christ journal kathleen holyoak kc playlist keeping chickens keratoconus keratoconus gb kids and chickens kids witches kindness kintsugi kirsten beitler kirsten beitler art prints kirsten beitler artist kirsten beitlerartz kirsten beitlermille fleur serama cockerel kirsten holt beitler kitty hawk labor lds leibster award light the world looking beyond the mark love luau magnum bar' golden laced polish mammogram marigolds mary medical medicine michael mclean ministering mlk day mlp mormon mormon culture mormon women mormons mosiah 18:8-9 motherhood moving mr. holt music my savior lives national adoption month natural natural remedy necco hearts netflix non-toxic cleaning product nopornovember ohana oil painting on guard open adoption painting painting portraits paintings about eyes paintings of chickens parts work peace pegasister piano guys poetry polish polish chicken pomegranates ponies porn kills love pornography portrait pre-renaissance art pride race raffle random act of artdixie watercolor society rebirth recycling release rep the movement day retired superhero costume retirement rhode island red richard grimshaw roll-a-witch sacrament meeting talk service shero single mom slavery social media fast solo show somatic songs for keratoconus southern utah southern utah art st. george gallery walk st. george utah studio tour studio tour st. george utah tagging talents tara strong teacher testimony thanksgiving the chicken chick the dr. in beverly hills the drawing room studio the first and second great commandments the pin project the spectrum thrift store thyroid cancer tight like a dish top ten kc songs transracial adoption trauma trauma survivor trauma trooper trials triptych tv uncertainty unicorns utah utah artists utah foster care foundation vacation valentine's day video interview vikings vintage shiny bright ornaments vision visual arts association of southern utah vulnerability walk in the night help save kirsten's sight ward choir warrior warrior heart watercolor watercolor painting watercolors of chickensclever chicks blog hop wcsd wear pants to church what does keratoconus look like what would i say app woman womens wonder woman writing
+''birth family"" abusive marriage ache addiction adoption adult costumes adventure agency alternative health animal watercolor antidepressant anxiety art about eyes art and grief art games art lessons art of chickens art prints art show art studio art therapy arts to zion arts to zion studio tour arts to zion studio tour washington county utah artwork of chickens avedo baby baby powder baby skin band teacher beauty in the eye betrayal trauma big brother big sister utah bird costume birth mom birthday black blessings blindness blog blog hop blogging book of mormon bravery breast breast cancer breast cancer awareness month broken family bronies brony brony approved brother of jared brutus brutus art work btr cancer cartoons celestial chickens celestial chickens series chairity event challenge" change charity chemo chicken chicken art chicken art prints chicken artwork chicken cards chicken costume chicken diapers chicken painting chicken prints chickens children christmas christmas chickens christmas decorations christmas tree claire ryann clever chicks blog hop clever chicks blog hop #11 coddiwomple compassion compost cornea costume costume designer costumes couch to canvas crosslinking custom portraits decorating depression diaper cream discomfort disneyland divorce dixie college name change dixie salad donation donations doterra doterra"peppermint double vision dr . brian boxer wachler dr. brian boxer-wachler dr. david hill drawing witches easter eczema emdr emma smith essential oils eye art eye disease eye diseases eye glare eye of the beholder eye paintings eye problems eye sight eyes facebook faith family fear fear is a liar ferron holt fim forgiveness forgotten carols frankincense free doterra free oil free peppermint essential oil free peppermint oil friends fundraising garage sale gardening gary croxall general conference ghosting images god gold leaf grief hair halloween halloween art hawaii healing healing through art health healthy hen and chick hens heritage heritage days holcomb c3r holcomb c3r'dr. brian boxer wachler holcombc3r home studio tour homemade wipes hosanna and hallelujah hug a chicken day humor huntsman senior games immune support inequity informed inner child intacs interview jack sparrow jane and emma jane manning james jesus jesus christ journal kathleen holyoak kc playlist keeping chickens keratoconus keratoconus gb kids and chickens kids witches kindness kintsugi kirsten beitler kirsten beitler art prints kirsten beitler artist kirsten beitlerartz kirsten beitlermille fleur serama cockerel kirsten holt beitler kitty hawk labor lds leibster award light the world looking beyond the mark love luau magnum bar' golden laced polish mammogram marigolds mary medical medicine michael mclean ministering mlk day mlp mormon mormon culture mormon women mormons mosiah 18:8-9 motherhood moving mr. holt music my savior lives national adoption month natural natural remedy necco hearts netflix non-toxic cleaning product nopornovember ohana oil painting on guard open adoption painting painting portraits paintings about eyes paintings of chickens palm parts work peace pegasister piano guys poetry polish polish chicken pomegranates ponies porn kills love pornography portrait pre-renaissance art pride race raffle random act of artdixie watercolor society rebirth recycling release rep the movement day retired superhero costume retirement rhode island red richard grimshaw roll-a-witch sacrament meeting talk service shero single mom slavery social media fast solo show somatic songs for keratoconus southern utah southern utah art st. george gallery walk st. george utah studio tour studio tour st. george utah sunday tagging talents tara strong teacher testimony thanksgiving the chicken chick the dr. in beverly hills the drawing room studio the first and second great commandments the pin project the spectrum thrift store thyroid cancer tight like a dish top ten kc songs transracial adoption trauma trauma survivor trauma trooper trials triptych tv uncertainty unicorns utah utah artists utah foster care foundation vacation valentine's day video interview vikings vintage shiny bright ornaments vision visual arts association of southern utah vulnerability walk in the night help save kirsten's sight ward choir warrior warrior heart watercolor watercolor painting watercolors of chickensclever chicks blog hop wcsd wear pants to church what does keratoconus look like what would i say app woman womens wonder woman writing

 All images unless otherwise noted are the property of Kirsten Beitler.
 For information on purchasing an original piece, please email thedrawingroomstudio@gmail.com